jetsonhacks/bootFromExternalStorage/README.md

 Downloads the Jetson BSP and rootfs for the Xavier/Orin Dev Kits.
 This script must be run on the host machine.

 ### install_dependencies.sh
 Install dependencies for flashing the Jetson.
 This script must be run on the host machine.
+This is done by get_jetson_files.sh, but is added here as legacy.

 ### flash_jetson_external_storage.sh
 Flashes the Jetson attached to the host via a USB cable.
 This script must be run on the host machine.
 The Jetson must be in Force Recovery Mode.